NethServer/ns8-docs/odoo.rst

 3. Create a new database.
 4. Delete the database.

-Note: The master password will always be necessary for the activities listed below.
+**Note**: The master password will always be necessary for the activities listed below.

 Database Backup